jakewvincent/mkdnflow.nvim/README.md

 <p align=center><strong>More coming soon!
 I use this plugin daily for work have been regularly adding new features for my use cases.
 Please share ideas and feature requests by <a href="https://github.com/jakewvincent/mkdnflow.nvim/issues">creating an issue</a>.</strong></p>

+### 🆕 Disable unused modules
+* Individually disable any of the modules that enable all of the above functionality (see [`modules` config option descriptions](#modules-dictionary-like-table))
+    * Prevents the module from being loaded (rather than simply disabling the functionality the module provides)
+    * Disabling a module prevents commands that are dependent on that module from being defined (and prevents mappings to those commands from being set)

 ## 📦 Installation and usage

 ### init.lua